Vadym Slyusar

 Vadym Slyusar (born 15 October 1964, vil.
-Kolotii, Reshetylivka Raion, Poltava region, Ukraine) – Soviet and Ukrainian scientist, Professor, Doctor of Technical Sciences, Honored Scientist and Technician of Ukraine, founder of tensor-matrix theory of digital antenna arrays (DAAs), N-OFDM and other theories in fields of radar systems, smart antennas for wireless communications and digital beamforming.
+Kolotii, Reshetylivka Raion, Poltava region, Ukraine) is a Soviet and Ukrainian scientist, professor, Doctor of Technical Sciences, Honored Scientist and Technician of Ukraine, founder of tensor-matrix theory of digital antenna arrays (DAAs), N-OFDM and other theories in fields of radar systems, smart antennas for wireless communications and digital beamforming.

 Scientific results

 N-OFDM theory

 In 1992 Vadym Slyusar patented the 1st optimal demodulation method for N-OFDM signals after Fast Fourier transform (FFT).

 From this patent was started the history of N-OFDM signals theory.
 In this regard, W. Kozek and A. F. Molisch wrote in 1998 about N-OFDM signals with the sub-carrier spacing $\alpha < 1$, that "it is not possible to recover the information from the received signal, even in the case of an ideal channel."
 But in 2001 Vadym Slyusar proposed such Non-orthogonal frequency digital modulation (N-OFDM) as an alternative of OFDM for communications systems.

 The next publication of V. Slysuar about this method has priority in July 2002 before the conference paper of I. Darwazeh and M.R.D.
-Rodrigues (September, 2003) regarding SEFDM.
+Rodrigues (September 2003) regarding SEFDM.

 The description of the method of optimal processing for N-OFDM signals without FFT of ADC samples was transferred to publication by V. Slyusar in October 2003.

 The theory N-OFDM of V. Slyusar inspired numerous investigations in this area of other scientists.